Adilo Blog

 Here’s how to record a Google Slides presentation with voiceover using Adilo screen recorder:

-When you reach the end, click stop.
-Adilo will process the recording and save it to your library automatically.
 Next, playback your presentation in Adilo.
 If you record extra pauses or slip-ups, use built-in trim tools to tidy up transitions.
+When done click the “Publish Recording” which saves your video.

 5. Share or Export

-Once satisfied, grab the Adilo share link, embed it in emails, learning platforms, or websites.
-You can download the MP4 file if you need an offline copy or want to upload it elsewhere.
+Once satisfied, grab the Adilo share link by clicking the 3 menu dots on the right side of your video and choose your preferred choice; “Share and Embed”, “Copy video Link”.
+You can embed it in emails, learning platforms, or websites.
+You can also download the MP4 file if you need an offline copy or want to upload it elsewhere.

 Google Slides recently introduced a built-in recording tool that lets you capture narration and webcam videos.
 You simply click “Record New Video”, grant mic (and optionally camera) access, and present.
 Your voiceover is synced with your slides and saved automatically.